Pickra/copy-code-block/README.md

 ![copy-code-block example image](./img/CCB.png)

+Check out the [examples](https://pickra.github.io/copy-code-block/) for all the options.

 ## Why
 I wanted to use [@storybook/html](https://www.npmjs.com/package/@storybook/html) to build HTML/CSS components and have the 'copy code to the clipboard' functionality from [@storybook/addon-info](https://www.npmjs.com/package/@storybook/addon-info).
 But this isn't [currently supported](https://github.com/storybooks/storybook/issues/4832), as of Dec, 2018.